Covid-19 coronavirus: Briscoes, Mitre 10 join companies selling essential items

 • Take orders for only essential non-food goods.

-• Home deliver all essential goods in a contactless way and not allow people to visit stores to select or collect goods.
+• Home-deliver all essential goods in a contactless way and not allow people to visit stores to select or collect goods.

-• Take all appropriate public health measures to protect their staff and customers (e.g. physical distancing, hygiene basics, appropriate personal protective equipment).
+• Take all appropriate public health measures to protect their staff and customers (eg physical distancing, hygiene basics, appropriate personal protective equipment).

 • Notify MBIE that they meet these conditions and intend to offer essential goods for sale and provide a list of those products.